GwizBilly/JSObject-extract/README.md

 ## JSON subsetting

 We want to use a web API to automatically fetch some metadata information about some Labour Force Survey tables.
-Most of the work can be done after grabbing one big list of metadata from the web.
+Most of the work can be done after grabbing one big list of metadata (in JSON format) from the web.
 We have a list of product ID #s, so we'll extract from the big list (all.js) only for the IDs found in the small list (list.js).

 To get the big list I used: